DirtyHairy/typescript-deferred/README.md

 Typescript-Deferred supports a variety of packaging options:

 * **npm / browserify**: install from npm, require the module via `typescriptDeferred = require('typescript-deferred')`.
-The typescript header is `typescript_deferred.d.ts`.
+The Typescript header is `typescript_deferred.d.ts`.
 * **RequireJS / AMD**: Get `build/typescript_deferred.min.js` either via bower or from the github repo.
 This file is a UMD build that can be used with RequireJS and other AMD loaders.
-The typescript header is `build/typescript_deferred.d.ts`
+The Typescript header is `build/typescript_deferred.d.ts`
 * **Plain script tag**: Get `build/typescript_deferred.min.js` either via bower or from the github repo.
 This UMD build can be loaded via script tag in the browser, the namespace is exported as `window.typescriptDeferred`.
-The corresponding typescript header is `build/typescript_deferred_standalone.d.ts`.
+The corresponding Typescript header is `build/typescript_deferred_standalone.d.ts`.

 As I am too lazy to type `typescriptDeferred`, we'll use `tsd` from now on.